amyehodge/amyehodge.github.io/Beginning_SQL/SQL_cheat_sheet.md

 Missing Data
 ------------

-`NULL` can be used in queries to represent missing data (note that this is not the same as true or false or 0).
+`NULL` can be used in queries to represent missing data (note that this is not the same as 0).

 Grouping and Aggregation